The goal of the Residential Rental Inspection Program is to ensure that rental housing units are in compliance with the El Cerrito Municipal Code.

 Did you receive a notice that you are due for an inspection?

 If you have received written notice from the City of El Cerrito that you are due for an inspection, please follow the directions stated in the notice.
-You can register your rental property here.
+You can either fill out this form to request an inspection and someone from the City will call you to schedule or call the Building Division directly.
+Payment is due when the inspection is scheduled.

 If you have any questions regarding the administration of this program, please contact Jay Marlette, Building Inspector/Code Enforcement, at 510-215-4363.